 Jumps racing and the law

 In 1991, a Senate Select Committee report on animal welfare recommended that governments in states where jumps races were still held should phase them out within three years.
-Queensland and WA have only held a few jumps races in the past, the NSW State Government banned jumps racing in 1997 under animal welfare legislation and Tasmania ceased jumps racing in 2007 and in July 2022, the South Australian government introduced a ban on jumps racing under the SA Animal Welfare Act 1985.
-Victoria is the only state which continues to hold jumps races but over recent years parliamentary bills have been introduced in South Australia to prohibit the sport demonstrating that there is some political will for jumps racing to cease.
+Queensland and WA have only held a few jumps races in the past, the NSW State Government banned jumps racing in 1997 under animal welfare legislation, Tasmania ceased jumps racing in 2007 and in July 2022, the South Australian government introduced a ban on jumps racing under the SA Animal Welfare Act 1985.
+Victoria is the only state which continues to hold jumps races.